 Film and TV production students have been making their own submarine inspired film at the museum as part of the Heritage Lottery Funded project to save HMS Alliance.
 They have devised, written and made the film which is entitled ‘Come dine with me at Sea’ based on the dishes that were served whilst at sea.
 The group has also made their own version of the ‘nasty pasty’ as featured in the Horrible Science of Submarines exhibition and held a ‘Cook off ‘ event where their version of Pot mess was made in front of visiting public aided by Kevin Mecham – head chef at the Angelsey Hotel, Alverstoke.The film will then be shown at the museum and on the website and social media.

 Media teacher Rob Hind said, " This was a terrific project for St Vincent students to get involved in.
 While we try to mimic real industry practice in the classroom, nothing beats getting out into the real world and organising a shoot in a public place like the museum was a real challenge for the students.
 They worked really hard and I'm very impressed with what they've been able to achieve as they had to work around members of the public as well as some noisy conditions that made recording sound very tricky."

-Uniform Day: in partnership with local scout, guide, brownie, cadet groups to showcase and celebrate their achievements on the 1st June 2013 .
-This is also will also explore where HMS Alliance stopped at around the world at different destinations.80 young people took part.
+In partnership with local scout, guide, brownie, cadet groups to showcase and celebrate their achievements was held on the 1st June 2013 .
+This is also explored where HMS Alliance stopped at around the world at different destinations.80 young people took part.

 For more details on any of these projects or If you have a project that we could be involved in please contact the Community and Outreach officer.